node-hive/hivemvc/README.md

 its fine to have/maintain your views folder for raw Express endpoints, you won't need it for hive.

 ---------------------
-&ast; While the architecture is designed to allow for multiple apiaries, its never been tested and I couldn't see the point.
+&#42; While the architecture is designed to allow for multiple apiaries, its never been tested and I couldn't see the point.
-&ast;&ast; Hive-model does have quantum-read-write to a file system, and so is good for mocks, but its not built to be production performant for real world repos.
+&#42;&#42; Hive-model does have quantum-read-write to a file system, and so is good for mocks, but its not built to be production performant for real world repos.